raul72/rss-reader-node-swagger/README.md

-# Skeleton project for Swagger
+# Playground for playing with Swagger